pavankalisetti009/gitlab/doc/security/rate_limits.md

 The **rate limit** is 6 requests per minute per user (authenticated) or per IP address (unauthenticated).

+### Changelog generation

+There is a rate limit per user per project on the `:id/repository/changelog` endpoint.
+This is to mitigate attempts to misuse the endpoint.
+The rate limit is shared between GET and POST actions.

+The **rate limit** is 5 calls per minute per user per project.

 ## Troubleshooting

 ### Rack Attack is denylisting the load balancer